code-injection-detection/gcc-Linux-Implementation/README.md

 An effort to port the First-Implementation repo into gcc and Linux.

-Packages needed: python3, gcc, javac (java compiler)
+Packages needed: python3, gcc, javac (java compiler),libssl-dev